 - Conferring with customers on issues and agreements

-The U.S. Bureau of Labor Statistics (BLS) notes that jobs for vehicle technicians were expected to grow at a rate of about 5% from 2014-2024 (www.bls.gov).
-This rate is roughly comparable to the average rate of growth for all U.S. jobs.
-The BLS attributes much of this growth to an expected increase in the need for entry-level technicians who can perform rudimentary maintenance and repair procedures.
+The U.S. Bureau of Labor Statistics (BLS) notes that jobs for vehicle technicians were expected to decline at a rate of about 1% from 2018-2028 (www.bls.gov).

 The BLS also notes that technicians with an expertise in a type of vehicle, such as hybrid cars, or vehicle system will see the best opportunities.
 Opportunities for vehicle technicians with postsecondary education or an Automotive Service Excellence (ASE) certification should be stronger than those with only a high school or equivalent education.
 While ASE certification is not required, it is becoming an accepted minimum standard for technicians to work for larger corporations.